venom-blockchain/locklift-deploy-artifacts/example/README.md

 npm i
 ```

 We will deploy the contract to the local network.
-So we need to start the local node:
+So we need to run the local node:
 ```bash
 npm run run:local-node